-Further training for frontline workers who have completed one of our nationally accredited 2-day Workshops or eLearning courses.
+Further training for frontline workers who have completed one of our nationally accredited 2-day face to face workshops, 3-day virtual workshops or eLearning courses.

 What it’s about

 You’ll learn how to effectively engage with an interpreter in the context of domestic and family violence.

 This workshop is not for interpreters.
 It’s for frontline workers who might need to engage with interpreters in the course of their work.
 The aim is to equip frontline workers with the knowledge and skills to engage effectively and safely with an interpreter in domestic and family violence contexts.

 To enrol, you need to have successfully completed a DV-alert eLearning course, 2-day face to face workshop or 3-day virtual workshop, and have received a Statement of Attainment for it.

 How it works

 This 1-day workshop is run by our experienced trainers at Lifeline centres and other locations across Australia.